CyrilSahula/graalvm-on-aca/README.md

 ### How to build infrastructure

 1. Get Azure cloud account if you do not have.
 [Free account](https://azure.microsoft.com/en-us/free) is enough.
-2. Install Terraform for Azure cloud by fallowing this official [tutorial](https://developer.hashicorp.com/terraform/tutorials/azure-get-started).
+2. Install Terraform for Azure cloud by following this official [tutorial](https://developer.hashicorp.com/terraform/tutorials/azure-get-started).
 3. Go to IAC `cd ./iac`
 4. Build it: `terraform apply`

 ### How to deploy to infrastructure

-TODO
+The basic CI&CD pipeline attached: ```./github/workflows/ci-and-cd.yaml``` which deploys container to Azure Container App.

 ### Removing infrastructure